5 Key Strategies to Managing Workplace Stress

 Dr. Ede believes the two main driving factors for poor mental health are high consumption of refined carbohydrates and refined industrial oils, both of which promote inflammation and oxidation, to which many mental health disorders are also strongly linked.

-A low-carb diet also has major physical benefits.
-With studies of senior executives showing that 79% of men and 62% of women have at least two major health risk factors, such as high cholesterol, high blood pressure, or too much body fat, adopting a keto diet may leave you both physically and mentally better off.
+A low carb diet also has major physical benefits.
+With studies of senior executives showing that 79% of men and 62% of women have at least two major health risk factors, such as high cholesterol, high blood pressure or too much body fat, adopting a keto diet may leave you both physically and mentally better off.

-4. COMMUNICATION is key to achieving CLARITY!
+• COMMUNICATION is key to achieving CLARITY!

-One important way to help reduce your stress, anxiety, and depression levels is through effective communication.
+One important way to help reduce your stress, anxiety and depression levels is through effective communication.

-By developing your communication skills and encouraging a culture of effective communication in the workplace, you can reduce stressful misunderstandings, and incorrect assumptions being made, and avoid many costly errors.
+By developing your communication skills and encouraging a culture of effective communication in the workplace, you can reduce stressful misunderstandings, incorrect assumptions being made, and avoid many costly errors.

 This can help enhance the working atmosphere and could even lead to improved cooperation and productivity in the office.
-A positive working environment leads to improved cooperation amongst employees and increases productivity.
+A positive working environment leads to improved co-operation amongst employees and increases productivity.

 Moreover, national campaigns such as “R U OK?”, that promote empathic conversation, can change lives.
 Such campaigns, if adopted within workplaces, can open new doors for those experiencing stress and anxiety to meaningfully engage with colleagues.

-5. SOCIALISATION is your SANITY!
+• SOCIALISATION is your SANITY!

 When you’re dealing with urgent deadlines at work, taking time out to interact with others and have fun, can feel like an unnecessary waste of time.